eddie-energy/eddie/docs/1-running/region-connectors/region-connector-de-eta.md

 This region connector allows the EDDIE platform to interact with the German ETA Plus standard.

+## Registration and User Setup

+Before requesting an account, please prepare the following information:
+- Company name
+- Technical contact person (full name)
+- Contact email address
+- Intended purpose (e.g., EDDIE - German Region Connector)

+1. Submit the required information to the ETA+ contact email info@etaplus.energy.
+2. The platform administrator creates the user account.
+3. Login credentials (username and password) will be securely shared with your technical contact.
+4. Perform an initial login to validate access.

+As accounts are manually provisioned, the turnaround time is typically 1-2 business days.

 ## Configuration of the Region Connector

 The region connector needs a set of configuration values to function properly.
 You can configure these values using Spring properties or environment variables.